LinwoodDev/dev_doctor/README.md

 ### Try it

-Go [here](https://dev-doctor.cf) and try it.
+Click [here](https://dev-doctor.cf) and try it.
 You have nothing to lose!

 ## Installation